Meindert Fennema

-Meindert Fennema (born Leeuwarden, 21 May 1946) is a Dutch political scientist and Emeritus Professor of political science, who was attached to the Department of Political Science and the Institute for Migration and Ethnic Studies of the University of Amsterdam, where he held the chair on Political Theory of Ethnic Relations.
+Meindert Fennema (21 May 1946 – 12 June 2023) was a Dutch political scientist and Emeritus Professor of political science, who was attached to the Department of Political Science and the Institute for Migration and Ethnic Studies of the University of Amsterdam, where he held the chair on Political Theory of Ethnic Relations.

 Biography

-Fennema grew up in Zeist in a Frisian family, where they spoke Frisian.
+Born in Leeuwarden, Fennema grew up in Zeist in a Frisian family, where they spoke Frisian.
 His father was inspector of the public slaughterhouse in Zeist.

 After graduating high school he worked for the Holland America Line at the SS Rotterdam.
 He studied Sociology at the Utrecht University, and became member of the Utrechtsch Studenten Corps.
-He further studied Political Science at the University of Amsterdam (1969-1973).
+He further studied Political Science at the University of Amsterdam (1969–1973).
 In 1970 he was assistant at the Europa-instituut in Amsterdam.

-He participated in the student movement and was involved in the 'affair Daudt' - Professor Hans Daudt had to resign after sustained criticism from students (who wanted more 'socially critical' courses).
+Fennema participated in the student movement and was involved in the 'affair Daudt' - Professor Hans Daudt had to resign after sustained criticism from students (who wanted more 'socially critical' courses).
 In his place, a number of other teachers were assigned, including Fennema.
 In 1972 he joined the Communist Party of the Netherlands, where he remained until the abolition of the party in 1989.
 He later became critic of the "leftist elite", especially the leaders of the Labour Party, as Roel in 't Veld and Bram Peper.
 He only kept supporting GreenLeft.

-Since 1975 he was a lecturer at the University of Amsterdam.
+From 1975 he was a lecturer at the University of Amsterdam.
 In 1981 he obtained his doctorate with the thesis entitled "International Networks of Banks and Industry" under supervision of Rob Mokken.
 In 2002 he became a professor.
 He has published many scientific publications in the field of anti-immigration parties, ethnic organizations and the economic and political elites.
 Fennema also intervened frequently in the public debate with contributions on the opinion pages of national newspapers.
 With John Rhijnsburger he wrote a biography of Hans Max Hirschfeld (Man van het grote geld, 2007).
 In 2010 he published a biography of Geert Wilders entitled Geert Wilders, tovenaarsleerling.

-On May 11, 2012 he held his farewell lecture, titled: Help!
+On 11 May 2012, he held his farewell lecture, titled: Help!
 De elite verdwijnt!.
 (Help!
 The elite is disappearing!).
 From August 2012 he wrote a weekly column on The Volkskrant.nl.
-On August 27, 2013 he presented his first novel Het slachthuis (The Slaughterhouse) in De Balie in Amsterdam.
+On 27 August 2013, he presented his first novel Het slachthuis (The Slaughterhouse) in De Balie in Amsterdam.
 At that meeting the Blue Diamond Riem de Wolff, one of the characters in the book, sung 'Ramona'.

-Fennema manages the archives of Hans Janmaat.
+Fennema managed the archives of Hans Janmaat.
 For years he was one of the few who openly supported Janmaat's right to freedom of expression.
 He was councilor for GreenLeft in Bloemendaal.

+Fennema died on 12 June 2023, at the age of 77.